Achievement through Happy Learning

 You may want to report a concern if you:

-• Are worried about the safety or wellbeing of a child
+• are worried about the safety or wellbeing of a child

-• Suspect neglect or abuse
+• suspect neglect or abuse

-• Would like to report an incident
+• would like to report an incident

-• Are a child or young people who needs support
+• are a child or young people who needs support

 Concerns about a child should alway be reported.
 The safety of our children is our number one priority.
 Our designated safeguarding leads (DSLs) are Mrs James, headteacher, and Mrs Hickey, Learning Mentor.
 We will always take concerns about children seriously and we work tirelessly with a range of professionals to ensure all children within our school community are safe from harm.